elastos/Elastos.Node/docs/elastos_supernode_usage.md

 ## 1. Requirements

-Basically, a contemporary Linux operation system is required to run Elastos Supernode.
+A new Linux operation system is required to run Elastos Supernode.

 - **User**
   - should feel **comfortable with Linux** or similar **POSIX shell environment**
   - has access to the **cloud computing**: [Amazon EC2](https://aws.amazon.com/ec2/), [Microsoft Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/), [Google Cloud Compute Engine](https://cloud.google.com/compute/)
-  - or has permission to place a server in your **home** or **office** if the room or building has free space, cheap electric supply and good noise insulation.
+  - Or has permission to place a server in your **home** or **office** if the room or building has free space, cheap electric supply, and good noise insulation.
 - **Network requirements**
-  - **TCP/IP**: the current Internet is required to bootstrap the new one
+  - **TCP/IP** the current Internet is required to bootstrap the new one
-  - **non-metered connection**: to prevent a high usage billing.
-It is not recommened to operate the supernode with your celluar hotspot.
+  - Use the **non-metered connection** to prevent a high usage billing.
 - **Server Hardware requirements**
   - **CPU**: **2 cores** or more
   - **RAM**: **16 GB** or more
   - **HDD**: **64 GB** or more
-    - Solid-state drive (SSD) is a plus but not a must, a good old hard drive (HDD) should OK
+    - A solid-state drive (SSD) is a plus but not a must.
+A hard drive (HDD) should OK.
 - **Server Software requirements**
   - **OS**: **Ubuntu 18.04 LTS** 64 Bit or newer
-    - Use **Ubuntu** because currently the developer use macOS and Ubuntu to do the test harness.
-But its your freedom of choice of other distributions.
+    - Use **Ubuntu** because the developer uses macOS and Ubuntu to do the test harness.
+But it is your freedom of choice of other distributions.
-    - **LTS** is better because LTS has a longer product life than **non-LTS** version.
-During the period of time, we can receive security updates until the **EOL**.
+    - **LTS** is better because LTS has a longer product life than the **non-LTS** version.
 (See [Ubuntu Releases](https://wiki.ubuntu.com/Releases))
-    - A **fresh installed** one is recommended because it reduce conflicts with the old setup.
-It is time consuming to debug such conflicts or do the related support works.
+    - The script prefers a **freshly installed** OS because it reduces conflicts with the old setup.
+It is time-consuming to debug such conflicts and do the related support works.

 ## 2. Install the script

 Login to your server remotely.
-Normally it is by using SSH client.
+Normally it is by using an SSH client.

 To verify the Linux distribution, you may invoke: